mvolkmann/blog/src/rust.md

 fn main() {
     let mut pt = Point2D { x: 1.0, y: 2.0 };
-    let ref1 = &pt; // immutable reference
+    let ref1 = &pt; // immutable borrow
     println!("{:?}", ref1); // Point2D { x: 1.0, y: 2.0 }

-    // Can create and use any number of additional immutable references. let ref2 = &pt;
+    // Can create and use any number of additional immutable borrows. let ref2 = &pt;
     println!("{:?}", ref2); // Point2D { x: 1.0, y: 2.0 }

-    // Can use earlier immutable references again. println!("{:?}", ref1); // Point2D { x: 1.0, y: 2.0 }
+    // Can use earlier immutable borrows again. println!("{:?}", ref1); // Point2D { x: 1.0, y: 2.0 }

-    // Can create and use a mutable reference. let ref3 = &mut pt;
+    // Can create and use a mutable borrow. let ref3 = &mut pt;
     ref3.x = 3.0;
     println!("{:?}", ref3); // Point2D { x: 3.0, y: 2.0 }

-    // Can't use immutable references created before a mutable reference,
+    // Can't use immutable borrows created before a mutable borrow,
-    // even if the mutable reference isn't used to mutate the value.
+    // even if the mutable borrow isn't used to mutate the value.
     //println!("{:?}", ref1);
+    // error: cannot borrow `pt` as mutable
+    // because it is also borrowed as immutable

-    // Can create and use new immutable references because
+    // Can create and use new immutable borrows because
-    // we are finished with the mutable reference at this point. let ref4 = &pt;
+    // we are finished with the mutable borrow at this point. let ref4 = &pt;
     println!("{:?}", ref4); // Point2D { x: 3.0, y: 2.0 }
 }